-Photography Lotte van Raalte of HALAL Amsterdam
+Photography Lotte van Raalte of Halal Amsterdam

 Styling Lisa Dymph Megens of House of Orange

-Favourite past trend?
+Favorite past trend?

-All time favourite movie?
+All time favorite movie?

-Describe your childhood in three words?
+Describe your childhood in 3 words?

 What’s the biggest challenge you have being a model?